apify/actor-scraper/cheerio-scraper/README.md

 # Cheerio Scraper

 Cheerio Scraper is a ready-made solution for crawling the web using plain HTTP requests.
 It allows the user to retrieve HTML pages, then parse and inspect the HTML using the [Cheerio](https://www.npmjs.com/package/cheerio) library.
-It is blazing fast.
+Fast.

 Cheerio is a server-side version of the popular [jQuery](https://jquery.com) library.
 It does not require a browser but instead constructs a DOM from a HTML string.
 It then provides the user an API to work with that DOM.